 - Profile photo

-- Before your request to connect your Trustpilot profile with a social network profile is carried out, you’ll be told which information we will collect from that social network.
+- Your social connections Before your request to connect your Trustpilot profile with a social network profile is carried out, you’ll be told which information we will collect from that social network.
 You can disconnect your social network profile from your Trustpilot profile via your Trustpilot account at any time.
 Trustpilot will then remove your social network unique ID, and disconnect/revoke Trustpilot from your social network.
 However, your social network profile picture will remain on your Trustpilot profile unless you change it and we will retain your name and email address.

-We ask you not to share any sensitive personal documents or information with us, such as information revealing ethnic origin, religious beliefs or health information.
+We ask you not to share any sensitive personal documents or personal data with us, such as information revealing ethnic origin, religious beliefs, or health information, of yourself or others.

 The personal data that we process is primarily collected directly from you when you provide your details to create an account with us or interact with our platform, such as by leaving reviews or posting replies to reviews.